rauschma/markcheck/doc/manual/reference.md

   * Change the configuration data (which commands to run for a given language, etc.).
 * Line mods:
   * Created by line mod directives that are not also code block directives.
+  * Kinds of line mods:
+    * Global line mod (attribute `each`): Can be activated globally.
-  * Can be activated globally (attribute `each`) or applied by snippets (attribute `id`).
+    * Applicable line mod (attribute `id`): Can be applied by snippets via the attributes `applyInner` and `applyOuter`.

 ## Snippet modes: What can be done with snippets?

-* Visitation:
+Visitation:

 * The following key-only attributes control whether a snippet is considered or ignored: `skip`, `neverSkip`, `only`.
 The visitation mode `normal` is active if none of the previous attributes are present.
 * Snippets with the attribute `skip` are never considered.
 * Snippets with the attribute `neverSkip` are always considered.
 * If one snippet in a file has the attribute `only`, only snippets with the attributes `only` and `neverSkip` are considered.
 Other files are not affected.

-* The phases of visitation are:
+The phases of visitation are:

 * Assembling lines (considering sequences, includes, line mods, etc.)
 * Writing to disk (current snippet and external snippets it references)
 * Running shell commands

-* Effects of other attributes:
+These attributes also affect visitation:

-  * Attribute `id` skips by default.
+* `id` skips by default.
 Such snippets are virtually always included by other snippets and do not have to be considered themselves.
 The default can be overridden via `neverSkip` or `only`.
-  * Attribute `lang` overrides the language specified by the code block.
+* `lang` overrides the language specified by the code block.
 It can be set to `"[neverRun]"` – which prevents running.
-  * Attribute `write` sets `lang` to `"[neverRun]"`.
+* `write` sets `lang` to `"[neverRun]"`.
   * Override by setting `lang` to something else.
   * Or use attribute `writeAndRun`.

+### How lines are assembled

+* Once per file (“before” in this order, “after” in reverse):
+  * Configuration `before` lines
+  * Global line mod
+  * Outer applicable line mod
+* Once per snippet (in sequences and includes):
+  * Inner applicable line mod
+  * Local line mod

 ## Attributes